app-generator/docs-old/products/flask-dashboards/material-dashboard-pro.md

 # Flask Material PRO

 **Material Dashboard PRO** is a Premium Material Bootstrap 4 Admin with a fresh, new design inspired by Google's Material Design.
 It is based on the popular Bootstrap 4 framework and comes packed with multiple third-party plugins.
-All components are built to fit perfectly with each other while aligning with the material concepts.&#x20;
+All components are built to fit perfectly with each other while aligning with the material concepts.

 > Features

 * Codebase - [Flask Dashboard Boilerplate](../../boilerplate-code/flask-dashboard.md)
-* UI Kit: [Material Dashboard PRO](../../content/bootstrap-template/material-dashboard-pro.md) (premium version)&#x20;
+* UI Kit: [Material Dashboard PRO](../../content/bootstrap-template/material-dashboard-pro.md) (premium version)
 * DBMS: SQLite, PostgreSQL (production)
 * DB Tools: SQLAlchemy ORM, Flask-Migrate (schema migrations)
 * Modular design with **Blueprints**
 * Session-Based authentication (via **flask\_login**), Forms validation
-* Deployment scripts: Docker, Gunicorn / Nginx, HEROKU&#x20;
+* Deployment scripts: Docker, Gunicorn / Nginx, HEROKU

 > Links

 * [Material PRO Flask](https://appseed.us/admin-dashboards/flask-dashboard-material-pro) - product page
 * [Material PRO Flask](https://github.com/app-generator/flask-dashboard-material-pro) - public repository used for bug tracking
 * [Material PRO Flask](https://flask-material-dashboard-pro.appseed-srv1.com/) - LIVE Demo
-* [Support](https://appseed.us/support):  via **Github** (issues tracker) and [Discord](https://discord.gg/fZC6hup) - 24/7 LIVE Assistance.&#x20;
+* [Support](https://appseed.us/support):  via **Github** (issues tracker) and [Discord](https://discord.gg/fZC6hup) - 24/7 LIVE Assistance.

-### What is Flask
+## What is Flask

 **Flask** is a lightweight [WSGI](../../content/what-is/wsgi.md) web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 Classified as a microframework, Flask is written in Python and it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

 > Read more about [Flask Framework](../../content/what-is/flask.md)

-### How to use the App
+## How to use the App

 * [Set up the environment](../../boilerplate-code/flask-dashboard.md#environment) - prepare your workstation for **Flask**
 * [Compile the sources](../../boilerplate-code/flask-dashboard.md#build-the-app-1) - start this **Flask** app in the local environment